Batch8-Online1/com.LIGHTSIDEOnline1/README.md

     what did i do as a solution
     -change the browser to firefox it react different but still works fine on the hunt page
+    - i am still working on it , could not comlete yet.